![]() |

-As I've mentioned about a thousand times elsewhere on this blog, bacon-wrapped chipolatas (known as 'Happy Piglets' in my family) are the highlight of our festive feast, to the point that mild panic sets in a few days before the big day, with various sisters surging from supermarket to butcher in order to hunt them down and corral them into freezers and fridges.
+As I've mentioned about a thousand times elsewhere on this blog, bacon-wrapped chipolatas (which I call 'Happy Piglets') are the highlight of our festive feast, to the point that mild panic sets in a few days before the big day, with various sisters surging from supermarket to butcher in order to hunt them down and corral them into freezers and fridges.

 Fresh tarragon isn't easy to come by, so I use dried tarragon, which is beautifully pungent.
 If possible, use Maille Dijon mustard, and not some over-yellowy substitute.